 Students awarded grants are expected to make use of their funding by September of the following year, or, in the case of seniors, by graduation, and to submit a report to the Center for Urban and Global Studies describing the activities made possible by the grant.

 The Grossman Senior Research Prize for Global Studies

 The Grossman Fund also supports an annual prize competition for theses or senior research projects dealing with global issues.
 Eligible work includes theses or other projects based on original research undertaken for a Trinity course, or under the supervision of a Trinity faculty member in a student’s senior year.
-Nominations of eligible work must be received from the supervising faculty member in April.
+Nominations of eligible work must be received from the supervising faculty member in early-mid April.

 A faculty committee meets each year in April to evaluate applications and to determine the winners.

 - First prize will carry a cash award of $400

 - Second prize will carry a cash award of $100.

 - Prizes and certificates will be awarded on Honors Day.

 Senior theses or projects should be submitted by April 13, 2018 for the Grossman Prize.